|

 can get their pets sterilized (when funds

 are available).
-WE ARE THE ONLY PROGRAM IN BREVARD COUNTY that has been doing so.
+FOR MANY YEARS WE WERE THE ONLY PROGRAM IN BREVARD COUNTY that

-sterilized hundreds of cats and dogs.
+sterilized thousands of cats and dogs.
 Find out more or

 get an application